TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/ContentElements/AddingYourOwnContentElements.rst

 .. _ConfigureCE-DataProcessors:

-6. Optional: use data processors
+6. Optional: Use Data Processors
 ================================

 You can use data processors for some data manipulation or other actions you would like to perform before passing everything to the view.